An overview of tooling to help you get the most out of using MongoDB on Compose, including:

 - Partial Indexes will not be copied over, causing some indexes to fail.
 You will need to re-create partial indexes in the new database after running the import.

 - DBRefs will be broken by the imports operation.
 Using Imports is not recommended for databases that depend on DBRefs.

 Lastly, the Compose Team has an open-source project named Transporter.
 It's goal is to move your data from one database to another, even between different database types.
 You can use Transporter to move your data between any two MongoDB instances.
 The project lives over in the Transporter GitHub repo, you can read it's documentation, and keep track of it's development and how-tos in the over in Compose Articles.

-While the Compose UI, does have a data browser, user-management, and other features, there are a couple of other GUIs that work with your MongoDB deployments.
+While the Compose UI has a data browser, user-management, and other features, there are a couple of other GUIs that work with your MongoDB deployments.

 Robo 3T (formerly Robomongo) is a free product from Studio 3T, and it's main focus is running queries, creating indexes and viewing documents.
 You can download it from the Robomongo site.
 To connect it to your Compose deployment you will need to enter the address and port information from Connection info on the Overview page of your MongoDB deployment.